GoogleCloudPlatform/training-data-analyst/courses/data-engineering/demos/covid19/README.md

 ```
 In a nutshell, we create a new directory for each day's imported data, then download it and import it into BigQuery.
 This is a super lazy script, as it automatically detects the schema and replaces the table each day, but NYT is updating the file in place each day, so that's all we need.

 To run the script once a day, we can just use good old Unix ```cron```.
-Every GCP project gets one free f1-micro class instance.
+Every GCP project gets one free f1-micro class instance. _Note: Cloud Scheduler + Cloud Functions is a superior alternative to cron as some have suggested that an f1-micro class instance may be eventually deleted without login activity.
+See [this post](https://towardsdatascience.com/scheduling-data-ingest-using-cloud-functions-and-cloud-scheduler-b24c8b0ec0a5) for an example._ For our present purposes, a single import script is easiest.

 To get your pipeline running in your own project, start a new f1-micro instance and SSH into it.
 From there, run the following commands:

 ```shell script
 sudo apt-get update